-The Executive Committee has prepared this guidance to assist authorities that wish to submit a proposal to host the International Conference of Data Protection and Privacy Commissioners.
+This guidance is provided to assist authorities intending to submit a proposal to host the International Conference of Data Protection and Privacy Commissioners.

-The approved hosting authority will take a leading role in achieving the Conference's mission to seek:
+The approved hosting authority will take a leading role in achieving the Conference's mission:

 - To be an outstanding global forum for privacy and data protection authorities. - To disseminate knowledge, and provide practical assistance, to help authorities more effectively to perform their mandate. - To provide leadership at international level in data protection and privacy. - To connect and support efforts at domestic and regional level, and in other international forums, to enable authorities to better protect privacy and data protection.